Igor Kopystiansky: Work

+Parallel to a group of works Interiors were created three dimensional installations entitled Constructions which were “built” or “constructed” using appropriated paintings from various historical periods which interactions within each installation generated a surrealistic effect.

+Construction (1988) is represented in collection of the Ludwig Forum for International Art and was produced from appropriated iconic paintings by Franz Marc, Paul Gauguin, Paul Cézanne, André Derain, Maurice de Vlaminck.
+After being acquired from the 1988 New York City solo exhibition it was exhibited in 1989 as a part of an international exhibition Art of the 10 Recent Years, (Kunst der letzten 10 Jahre) at the MUMOK.
+Museum of Modern Art, Vienna.

 From this group of works in the collection MNAM Centre Pompidou Paris are represented Transformable Paintings(1991).
 This work does consist from seven paintings based at works of Western-European artists including Titian, Diego Velazquez, Giorgione, Murillo, Tintoretto, Eugène Delacroix which were exhibited and can be exhibited as objects in several different ways.

 Compact Paintings (1992) are in the collection of the Centre Pompidou.
 For each object from the set was produced an oil painted copy of the pre-existing painting.
 After that a painting was cut in stripes which were rolled and fixed bound with a rope.
 In this way a two dimensional painting was turned into a three dimensional compact object.

 The work The Secret of the Lost (2003) which consists of 18 Compact Paintings is in the collection of Museum Folkwang Essen.